Configure a conditional origin

 Configure the conditional origin

-1. From the navigation pane on the left, go to Domain Names > Basics.
-In the Origin Information section, expand the Conditional Origin settings.
+1. In the navigation pane on the left, go to Domain Names > Basics.
+In the Origin Information section, click the expand icon next to Conditional Origin.

 2. Click Add Conditional Origin and configure the parameters in the dialog box as described in the following table: